 Housing costs in Puyallup are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.

-Unlike some cities, Puyallup isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Puyallup are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Puyallup is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Puyallup is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Puyallup who work in office and administrative support (13.71%), sales jobs (10.81%), and management occupations (10.68%).

 Also of interest is that Puyallup has more people living here who work in computers and math than 95% of the places in the US.